karek314/Lisk-forging-failover/README.md

 To leave active session, <b>Ctrl+A+D</b> to detach, <b>Ctrl+D</b> to terminate.
 This script can be added to crontab to ensure autostart.

 # Safety
 To ensure forging safety, if you unintentionally close script or when ssh connection hangs up, script will automatically terminate forging on all nodes before exiting.
+However it's worth to clarify that ssh connection hang up, will only affect current task executed in current session, meaning ``` php forge.php ```, but if you will run script in background using ``` screen -dmS forge php forge.php ``` connection hang up will not affect forging, script will continue executing in background.

 Below example of <b>Ctrl+C</b>
 ```sh
 [28] After evaluation best node to forging appears to be: https://127.0.0.1:4009/ with id:2
 [28] Doing nothing, predicted node is the same as currently forging